 In April 2014, A.S.
 Swanski released the Deckare album, with songs inspired by Swedish crime fiction.
 Musically, the album offers a wild and unpredictable journey between dark ambient, krautrock, synth pop and post-punk.

-*** ORDER THE DECKARE ALBUM ***
+*** GET THE DECKARE ALBUM ***

 Thank YouBlogs, newspapers and radio stations that reviewed, interviewed or played A.S.
 Swanski: